KaMuZunai/LavenderHook/README.md

 Key - The key it holds down.\
 Hold - The duration the key is held down for.\
 Delay - The time it pauses after holding down the key before repeating its actions.

-- **Flash Buff**\
-By default: Automatically presses F once every 8 seconds.\
-This is used to automatically use the Flash Heal ability on Summoner along with the\
-Flash Buff rune to buff your defenses.

-- - You may configure:\
-Hotkey - Up to 2 combo hotkeys to quickly toggle the button.
-(ESC binds to None.)\
-Key - The key it holds down.\
-Interval - The time between each repeating action.

 - **Force Ready Up**\
 By default: Automatically holds down CTRL + G for 5 seconds and then pauses for 10 seconds.\